 For example, is the question related to the candidate’s qualifications for the position, their educational or professional background, the skills needed to perform the job or their competency related to the position that they applied for?
 If the question is not being asked for one of those reasons and you cannot articulate a clear, job-related reason for the question or answer, don’t ask it.

 As lawyers, we don’t often advocate for ignorance, but sometimes it really is bliss.

-For a review of your employment application or assistance with developing a list of acceptable interview questions, please Sara Wilkinson.
+For a review of your employment application or assistance with developing a list of acceptable interview questions, please contact Jean Harrington.